carbon-language/carbon-lang/docs/design/generics/details.md

 ### Observing blanket impl declarations

-An `observe...impls` declaration can also be used to observe that a type implements an interface because there is a
+An `observe`...`impls` declaration can also be used to observe that a type implements an interface because there is a
 [blanket impl declaration](#blanket-impl-declarations) in terms of requirements a type is already known to satisfy.
 Without an `observe` declaration, Carbon